Ty Dellandrea

-Ty Dellandrea (born July 21, 2000) is a Canadian professional ice hockey centre and right wing for the San Jose Sharks of the National Hockey League (NHL).
+Ty Dellandrea (born July 21, 2000) is a Canadian professional ice hockey player who is a forward for the San Jose Sharks of the National Hockey League (NHL).
 Dellandrea was selected in the first round, 13th overall, by the Dallas Stars in the 2018 NHL entry draft.

+Early life

+Dellandrea, and his parents Loni and Jay Dellandrea, moved to Port Perry, Ontario when he was 7-years-old and joined the Central Ontario Wolves in an effort to make new friends.